PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 We should see that we have a single node in the cluster and a single Kubernetes service running.
 Let's now go ahead and deploy our `adderservice`.
 Firstly `cd` into the `micro` directory and then create a new directory called `deployment` we will use this to hold our Kubernetes deployment scripts.

-Recall from the microservices chapter that we used the DNS namespace `micro`, we need to create a namespace in Kubernetes to reflect this so create a file in the deployment directory called namespace.yml and add the following to it:
+Recall from **Chapter 10 Building Microservice Systems** that we used the DNS namespace `micro`, we need to create a namespace in Kubernetes to reflect this so create a file in the deployment directory called namespace.yml and add the following to it:

 ```
 apiVersion: v1